Maternity leave refers to the period of time that a mother stops working for an employer before or after giving birth.

 Maternity Leave | American Pregnancy Association (APA) — The APA is a nonprofit organization “committed to promoting reproductive and pregnancy wellness through education, support, advocacy, and community awareness.”
 Visit this section of the APA website to read recommendations for maternity leave.
 You can find answers to questions about short-term disability, unpaid leave, and sick, vacation, and holiday time.

-Our experienced employment law attorneys in Pennsylvania can collect all of the necessary evidence to hold an employer accountable and get you the justice you deserve.
+Our experienced employment law attorneys in Pennsylvania and New Jersey can collect all of the necessary evidence to hold an employer accountable and get you the justice you deserve.

 You can have our lawyers provide a complete evaluation of your case when you call 215-545-7676 or fill out an online contact form to schedule a free, no-obligation consultation.